solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 compatible.
 It must provide the exact same results as the native program it aims to replace.

+When a migration is conducted, the BPF version of a native program will be absolutely backwards compatible *functionally*.
+Its BPF version must provide the exact same results as the original native program it aims to replace.

+However, since BPF programs cannot precisely match the compute meter and other resource limits of their original native counterparts, some of these metrics may be slightly different when a native program becomes BPF, thereby affecting backwards compatibility in that regard.

-However, once a native program has been migrated to core BPF, the process by which this program is upgraded will not be backwards compatible.
-Core contributors must follow the new process.
+Additionally, once a native program has been migrated to core BPF, the process by which this program is upgraded will not be backwards compatible.
+Core contributors must follow the upgrade process outlined in each program's migration SIMD.